 of Maturing Cheese

-with Eric Meredith
+Faculty: Eric Meredith

 The art and science of affinage is a complex alchemy that can take a few hours or last several years.
 When making aged cheeses, the French consider that milk undergoes two transformations: first, liquid milk is transformed into fresh curd and second, the curd is transformed into aged cheese.
 This course covers the second transformation in all aspects, while adding tips for clear lines of communication with the cheesemaker and developing profitable relationships with your customers.